EchoAppsTeam/js-sdk/docs/guides/dependency_management/README.md

 ## Specifying dependencies for a Plugin

 Your plugin might also rely on some external resources required for its initialization.
-Echo JS SDK engine provides an ability to define these dependencies within the Plugin manifest.
+Echo JS SDK engine provides an ability to define these dependencies within the Plugin definition.
 More information about the plugin dependencies definition can be found in the ["How to develop a Plugin" guide](#!/guide/how_to_develop_plugin-section-dependencies).

 ## Specifying dependencies to load on demand